CopiousCool/multi-source-data-pipeline/README.md

 The program is flexible and can be customized to read data from different sources and combine them in different ways.
 For example, if you wanted to add a new data source, such as Google Sheets, you could create a new function to read data from Google Sheets and modify the merge_data() function to include the new data source.

 Overall, this program provides a way to easily access and combine data from multiple sources, including Salesforce, Looker & Lucidchart, and performing data analysis using Python and pandas in one complete tool.

+# Note

+Note that you will need to replace the placeholder values 'your_salesforce_username', 'your_salesforce_password', 'your_salesforce_security_token',
+'your_look_id',
+'your_look_view',
+'your_look_query', '
+your_lucid_file_path',
+and
+'your_salesforce_query'

+with the appropriate values for your specific data sources and queries.